 Kristen just completed her junior year of undergraduate studies at the College of Charleston, where she majors in Communications and minors in the fields of French and Hospitality.
 Kristen decided to spend the summer interim before her final year of college, interning in Paris.
 She has had a very unique internship, as one half of a two-person team at a start-up company that focuses on hosting film screening events complete with English subtitles for the Anglophone community in Paris.

 The company’s goal is to open up the world of French cinema to non-French speakers.
-Kristen’s internship is a bit unusual in that she does not have a structured schedule nor does she have a set workplace.
+Kristen’s internship abroad is a bit unusual in that she does not have a structured schedule nor does she have a set workplace.
 She stays in constant communication with her supervisor to see when and where they will meet each day to work together.
 Oftentimes, they meet in co-working spaces across Paris where several other small start-ups can be found as well.
 When it comes time for lunch, she and her supervisor will often pack up their work, and forget about it for the next hour (or two) when they go out to a restaurant.

 Kristen has several responsibilities that range from managing social media platforms to planning the details of the weekly screening events.
 She has also had the privilege of writing articles to be published in a French newspaper called The Local.
 Although she communicates in English with her supervisor during the workday, Kristen has the opportunity to practice French as she greets guests at their weekly events.